-Remove standing water in your yard, whether it's a birdbath or small pond.
-Empty containers that hold water.
-If you want to see the water but don't want bats, place netting over the water so creatures cannot access it.
-This also makes your home inhospitable to bats.
+If you want to discourage bats, remove standing water in your yard, whether it's a birdbath, small pond, or an empty container that traps rainwater.
+If you want to keep the water feature but don't want bats, place netting over the water so the bats cannot access it.
+This can be a good option for fish ponds.

 Control insects around your yard with moth lights, fly strips, citronella candles, or other methods.
 Consider removing plants that bloom at night from your garden, as well, cause night-blooming plants attract insects at the precise time that bats are feeding.
 The fewer insects that are present, the less attractive your yard will be to bats.

 Rake up leaves frequently in the fall.
 Some tree-dwelling bats spend their winter hibernation tucked away under piles of leaves left on the ground.
 Keeping your lawn and garden tidy eliminates this potential hibernation site.